katzgrau/chip/README.md

 # divvy

-`divvy` is a log parsing and monitoring tool for system admins and developers.
+`divvy` is a local and remote log parsing and monitoring tool for system admins and developers.
-It wraps the functionality of `tee`, `tail`, `grep`, `ccze` and `mail` all into one, with some extras.
+It wraps the functionality of `tee`, `tail`, `grep`, `ccze`, `mail`, and [splunk](http://www.splunk.com/) all in to one, with some extras.

 ## One line install

-Want to jump right into it?
+Want to jump right in?
 This will work on most *nix systems.
 You _may_ have to execute it with `sudo`.

 `perl -e "$(curl -fsSL https://gist.github.com/raw/895149/install-divvy)"`

 Now read all about what you've just installed :)

+## What divvy can do for you, really quickly

+You have **n** production servers behind a load balancer.
+Each one has error logs being written, and you need to view all those logs at once.
+Maybe you're doing a deployment, investigating a bug, or just monitoring.

+This probably requires that you ssh into all **n** boxes, and monitor the logs separately.
+What if you're only interested in lines with the word `ERROR` or some other pattern in it?
+What if you want to be notified by email when certain things show up in the logs?
+What if you want the output to look nice? `divvy` does all that and mo'.

 ## The basics

-`divvy` starts up and tries to open a log file.
+`divvy` starts up and tries to open log file(s), either local or remote.
 If one isn't specified, it reads from standard input.
 It goes through each line looking for patterns that _you_ have specified as arguments.
 When it finds a match, divvy does whatever you told it to do with that match.

 Maybe you'd want to: